Zadarma Free PBX

 You can create a 3-digit extension for each phone system user, and assign it with their individual setup, SIP number, call forwarding, etc.

 Indicate the number of users or devices to be connected to the phone system, and click Next.

 You can always create additional extensions, so there is no need to add the extensions in advance.

 (“My PBX” - “Incoming calls and IVR”) optional setting

 Here you can activate and setup a voice greeting.

 You can upload an audio file with your own greeting, or use the text to voice function.

-We recommend to use the following audio file features for the greeting or for the on hold music:
+We recommend you use the following audio file features for the greeting, or for the on hold music: